maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-02-TEAM-MANAGEMENT.md

 **Key Concepts to Understand:**
 - Query vs Mutation - when to use each?

+We use queries to retrieve data from our server.
+We use mutations to modify data from our server.

 - How to pass variables to mutations?

+This must be specified at two levels.

+In the graphql mutation :
+const ADD_TEAM_MEMBER = gql`
+mutation addTeamMember($username: String!) {
+  addTeamMemebers(username: $username) {
+    username
+  }
+}`

+With the hook:
+const [addTeamMember, { data, loading, error }] = useMutation(ADD_TEAM_MEMBER);
+.
+.
+.
+addTeamMember({
+  variables : {
+    { name: .... }
+  }
+})

+mutation AddTodo($type: String!) {
+  addTodo(type: $type) {
+    id
+  }
+}

 - What is returned from a mutation?

+useMutation can return three pieces of data: { data, loading, error }, where data is the input data, loading indicates when the mutation is in progress, and error indicates if an error has been detected.

 - How to handle mutation errors?

+First, you need to retrieve the return error in the hook, then use it in the code with, for example, an if (error) { return ....}

 ### 2. CRUD Operations & REST vs GraphQL (30-40 min)
 **Why:** CRUD is fundamental to all applications.
 Understand the pattern.